 When looking for the ultimate in luxury hotels the medieval setting of Ashford Castle is a hard one to compete with.
-As a member of the leading Hotels of the World organization and winner of several hotel of the year awards this Irish retreat has the credentials to match its lavish setting overlooking Lough Corrib.
+As a member of the leading Hotels of the World organization and winner of several hotel-of-the-year awards, this Irish retreat has the credentials to match its lavish setting overlooking Lough Corrib.

-The Castle was originally the stronghold for the House of Burke and passed through many families, including the Guinness family before being transformed into a first class hotel.
+The Castle was originally the stronghold for the House of Burke and passed through many families, including the Guinness family before being transformed into a first-class hotel.
 The county Mayo hotel has hosted royalty, dignitaries and celebrities including King George V, Ronald Reagan, Oscar Wilde John Lennon and Brad Pitt.
-It boasts 83 luxurious rooms and suites and a romantic lakeside cottage, which was converted from the castles old boatshed.
+It boasts 83 luxurious rooms and suites and a romantic lakeside cottage, which was converted from the castle’s old boatshed.

-This five star hotel, located at the foot of the Slieve Bloom mountains in central Ireland, was converted from a Regency mansion.
+This five-star hotel, located at the foot of the Slieve Bloom mountains in central Ireland, was converted from a Regency mansion.
 The renovation project was completed in 2011 and returned the country house to its former grandeur.
 Neither the size of the rooms nor the architectural splendour of the building was sacrificed in the restoration process.
 With only 20 rooms available this truly feels like a home away from home.

 The redevelopment retained many of the quirky original features whilst adapting it to meet the standards a modern guest demands.
-The entrance to the conservatory lies hidden behind a false bookcase and the pictures in the reception rooms celebrates the history of Irish art.
+The entrance to the conservatory lies hidden behind a false bookcase and the pictures in the reception rooms celebrate the history of Irish art.

 Ballyfin is also celebrated for its excellent standard of service combined with the traditional Irish charm.
-The concierge will seek to make your stay as stress free as possible.
-A picnic can be delivered to you whilst you’re on a stroll in the hotel’s 600 acre grounds or chauffeurs can give you a guided tour of the surrounding countryside – no request is too much.
+The concierge will seek to make your stay as stress-free as possible.
+A picnic can be delivered to you whilst you’re on a stroll in the hotel’s 600-acre grounds or chauffeurs can give you a guided tour of the surrounding countryside – no request is too much.

-The premier hotel in Killarney offers breath-taking views across the Kerry Mountains and the Loughs of Killarney.
+The premier hotel in Killarney offers breathtaking views across the Kerry Mountains and the Loughs of Killarney.
 It should be the first choice for those wishing to experience the rugged Irish landscape.
 Experience the green rolling hills, craggy cliffs and the wild Atlantic sea, which is only a short drive away.

 The two AA Rosette Lake Room Restaurant uses the finest in Irish ingredients and has a lengthy wine list to match.
 The spa offers a refuge from the temperamental Irish weather.
 Taking inspiration from the natural environment it’s surrounded by, treatments use seaweed and saltwater from the County Kerry coastline and the pool even features a waterfall.

-The five star hotel features two master suites and a unique spa suite, with its own Jacuzzi and treatment options.
-The 18th century building retains the original Georgian features whilst the décor is modern and elegant.
+The five-star hotel features two master suites and a unique spa suite, with its own Jacuzzi and treatment options.
+The 18th-century building retains the original Georgian features whilst the décor is modern and elegant.
 The Maryborough offers cosmopolitan comfort for those that want the convenience of a city location whilst also being close to the Irish countryside and coast.

-The 800 year old manor house was chosen by Kim Kardashian and Kanye West for their honeymoon and has earned a name for itself as one of Ireland’s most exclusive retreats.
-The presidential suite was voted Ireland’s leading hotel suite at the 2017 World Travel Awards and features a reception room, dining room and personal elevator to bring dishes straight from the hotel kitchens.
+The 800-year-old manor house was chosen by Kim Kardashian and Kanye West for their honeymoon and has earned a name for itself as one of Ireland’s most exclusive retreats.
+The Presidential suite was voted Ireland’s leading hotel suite at the 2017 World Travel Awards and features a reception room, dining room and personal elevator to bring dishes straight from the hotel kitchens.